-Lethargy is a general weakness or tiredness in your dog that may occur for no reason at all or it can be one of the first symptoms of a serious condition such as hypoglycemia, cancer, diabetes, and more.
+Lethargy is a general weakness or tiredness in your dog that may occur.
+It may be a short term problem, or can be one of the first signs of a serious condition such as hypoglycemia, cancer or diabetes.
 If your dog is laying around, does not want to play, and is generally unhappy for longer than 24 hours, you should call your veterinarian.
 Some of the reasons for lethargy in dogs includes:

 You should also watch for loss of appetite, weight loss, increased body temperature, breathing difficulty, and digestive issues such as vomiting and diarrhea.
 If you notice any of these symptoms, you should see a medical professional as soon as possible.